 As you have noticed, Lemizh is a conlang or constructed language.
-It is an attempt to use Occam’s razor for creating a grammar, not because this should result in a better language, but just because I wanted to.
+It is an attempt to use Occam’s razor for creating a grammar, not because this should result in a better language, but because that’s how my brain works.

 This means that the ‘observable predictions’ – to stay in the diction of the quoted Wikipedia entry – are the ideas we can represent in speech; the ‘explanatory theory’ is of course the grammar, used to arrange these ideas in a fashion typical of this language; and the ‘assumptions’ of which we should need as few as possible are the rules that constitute that grammar.
 Lemizh is the best solution I could find (provided it is a solution).
 To get an idea of its simplicity, have a look at the page Summing up, unless you have already been there.
 But don’t expect to understand much of it before you have read the tutorial.

 The regularity of the grammar seems to imply that Lemizh is an engineered language but, as noted on the history page, it might as well be the result of a series of strange coincidences in a natural language.

-What fascinates me about Lemizh is that it reproduces a lot of the behaviour of natural science, if on a much smaller scale.
+What fascinates me about Lemizh grammar is that it reproduces a lot of the behaviour of natural science, if on a much smaller scale.

-Just as physics moves farther and farther away from ‘common sense’, Lemizh has ever been moving away from Indo-European grammar, though at no point I decided on a rule for its strangeness or alienity (except perhaps with the hexadecimal number system).
+Just as physics moves further and further away from ‘common sense’, Lemizh has ever been moving away from Indo-European grammar, though at no point I decided on a rule for its strangeness or alienity (except perhaps with the hexadecimal number system).
 All changes were applied with reluctance – e.g., I resisted a long time to merge verbs and nouns into a single part of speech.